 On August 2016, the design of Telebras' main Space Operations Center (COPE), which will house one of the Data Centers for the operation of the Brazilian satellite in Brasilia, was granted TIER IV certification from the Uptime Institute in Seattle, USA.
 The TIER IV rating is the highest level of availability and reliability that a datacenter can provide in a mission-critical facility.
 It is known as Fault Tolerant, which makes the site immune to any infrastructure shutdown.
 Telebras is the first telecommunications company from Brazil to earn such certification.

-Brazil’s territory covers an area of about 8.5 million square kilometers, but the SGDC’s high-capacity Ka band reaches way beyond that, for a total coverage of up to 10.6 million square kilometers.
+Brazil’s territory covers an area of 8.5 million square kilometers.
+The SGDC’s high-capacity Ka band reaches way beyond that, for a total coverage of up to 10.6 million square kilometers.
 This means extending the offer of high-speed, secure, reliable and mobile broadband to the entire national territory of Brazil and the Blue Amazon, including its most remote corners.

 Total capacity of 60 Gbit/s 99.5% guaranteed annual availability Access speed of up to 100 Mbit/s Five Communication stations Two Space Operation Centers (Brasilia e Rio de Janeiro)